 Step 4 (final) step of a possible paradigm shift.
 Enough evidence accumulates to make it impossible for a person to fit the Reality they’re experiencing into the previous paradigm of Reality any more.
 They have to let go of what has now become the “old” paradigm.

 Response – Paradigm Shift.
-The person has clear and unmistakable evidence that a living being exists that is not from anywhere on Earth.
-So the paradigm that “the only life is on Earth” is no longer valid and must be released.
-But the person has no idea what this means.
+The person who feels they finally have clear and unmistakable evidence that sentient living beings exist on planets other than Earth realizes their previous paradigm is no longer valid.
+But they have no idea what the consequences are.
 Just knowing that there is life elsewhere than Earth doesn’t tell us anything about the nature of that life.
 Is it common or rare?
 Is it friendly or dangerous?
-Has this one come out of curiosity or to mine our planet for its own peoples’ benefit?
+Do they look at us with curiosity or with an intention to mine our planet for their own benefit?
 What will happen next, and where, and to whom?
 The person in our example feels stunned, perhaps excited, disoriented, and afraid.
 These are normal emotions that accompany a major paradigm shift.

 Notice that we have to release our previous view of Reality before we really understand the new one.
 This is the most difficult part of the paradigm shift passage, a step that essentially requires us to let go of one trapeze and swing through the air almost in free-fall before we grasp the next.
 Yet humans do it and have been doing it for thousands of years.
 Much of our greatest literature records the journey of people who have let go of a paradigm that no longer works as they search for an understanding of the new one.
 It is into this particular gap that a culture’s artists and storytellers venture, to explore a culture’s developing new paradigms through story.
 Their task is crucial, for it is through their stories that a culture’s individuals explore, contemplate, and “try out” possible new views of Reality, as new paradigms form in the hot, vital furnace of humanity’s living heart.